 4. Smiota Smart Package Lockers

 Is contactless delivery and pick-up important to you?
-Then Smiota offers package lockers that fit the bill.
+Then Smiota package lockers may meet your needs.

 5. Package Nexus Package Lockers

 If missing packages are a problem at your building, worry no more.
-With Package Nexus package lockers, you’ll never lose another package.
+Package Nexus package lockers help prevent lost or stolen packages.
 Package Nexus offers package lockers for businesses, multifamily communities, and apartment buildings.

 Package Nexus also has a mobile app to notify residents when they have a delivery.
 Each locker system comes standard with many sensors to keep deliveries safe.